You are here: manpages

 the node with the lowest numeric node ID first, until that node

-Allocations will then come from the node with the next highest
+Allocations then came from the node with the next highest

 node ID specified in